 The motto of the recent age in type production seems to be “Everything counts in large amounts.”
 A recent survey on how people make decisions about buying fonts showed that a huge number of weights is a key selling point of a family and, frankly, making lots of ’em is a piece of cake with today’s software.
 More, however, is often less: less interesting, less varied, even less usable.

-And so I welcome and support fonts that embody original ideas and show an individual sensitivity, perhaps even courage.
-Artigo Display is such a font, and I was pleased when this year’s open-minded jury gave it a TDC Award.
+And so I welcome and support typefaces that embody original ideas and show an individual sensitivity, perhaps even courage.
+Artigo Display is such a typeface, and I was pleased when this year’s open-minded jury gave it a TDC Award.

 On the desktop, the font name says “Artigo Display Black”, which leaves the door open to more weights.
 In the case of Artigo Display, I’m actually looking forward to “more”.